VioletQin/CPU-V/READEME-EN.md

 Then click `File -> Project Structure -> Libraries` in the IDEA to configure jar package dependencies

 Then click start and you'll be fine.

+# At Last
+Because I am a programmer from China, the comments and text in the code are basically in Chinese.
+If there are many stars and someone asks, I will consider changing the Chinese comments in the source code to English.